fspin-k8s/fspin-infrastructure/README.md

 ```

 ### Install Jenkins
-Make sure you have already created the `jenkins-runner` docker image before running this step.
+Make sure you have already created the `jenkins-runner` podman image before running this step.

 Create the fspin-jenkins service account:
 ```console